-The WGFD and WYDOT are planning to, or have begun to, implement the 8 steps listed above.
-We have purchased, and starting this fall will deploy, 2 sets of Variable Messaging Signs (VMS) for use only when wildlife are in the area to warn drivers during key periods of the year when wildlife and motorists are at most risk.
-The two agencies have also engaged with the Dubois Community about the need to mitigate wildlife vehicle collisions.
-Finally, with WYDOT funding, we have contracted with an independent transportation/wildlife ecologist to conduct an assessment of the mule deer movement data, topography, and to evaluate other mitigations such as under and over-passes.
+The WGFD and WYDOT have purchased and deployed 2 sets of Variable Messaging Signs (VMS) for use only when wildlife are in the area to warn drivers during key periods of the year when wildlife and motorists are at most risk.
+The two agencies have also engaged with the Dubois community about the need to mitigate wildlife vehicle collisions.
+Collaborative efforts with USFS and Fremont County Weed and Pest have resulted in vegetation and invasive species project plans, many of which are awaiting full funding to complete implementation.

-The variable messaging signs cost \$115,000.00.
-The proposal to reduce speed limits seasonally and at night is estimated to cost ~\$800,000.00 to install actively changing speed limit signs (5 sets) and 2 side mounted permanent messaging signs to warn motorist of the reduced speed limits.
+The variable messaging signs cost \$115,000 and the contractor cost is estimated at \$50,000.
 A total of \$52,000 has been allocated for aspen treatment and cheatgrass control in the Dubois herd unit.
-Finally, about \$50,000 is committed to contract with a transportation/wildlife ecologist to conduct the assessment described above.
 Additional funding to conduct habitat treatments and invasive species management is needed.